datacraft-dsc/DEPs/13/README.md

 An orchestration may be executed in the context of a given agent by invoking the orchestration in accordance with DEP6.

+## Execution rules

+An agent may execute an orchestration according to the following rules:
+- Child operations *must* be executed according to the partial order defined by the DAG
+- The execution agent *may* execute operations in parallel in the case that no dependencies prevent this
+- An operation *must* be executed if required parameters are not available for any reason
+- An child operation *must* be executed if all child operations that it depends upon have succeeded, subject to all required parameters being available.

 ## Authorisation

 The execution of the orchestration must be authorised by the orchestrating agent, as with any